 With this method, you prepare formula and breast milk separately, and then combine them in the same bottle.

 PRO: If your baby is accustomed to breast milk, he is more likely to accept the bottle, as the flavor will be more like what he’s used to.
 Also, you only have to make one bottle.

 CON: If your baby doesn’t finish the bottle, it will have to be thrown out an hour after he starts drinking it.
-(Breast milk-only bottles can be kept for the next feeding; formula bottles must be discarded an hour after the feeding begins.)
+(Breast milk-only bottles can be kept for two hours after the end of a feeding, while formula bottles must be discarded an hour after the feeding begins.)
 Throwing away breast milk – especially when you are supplementing – is painful!

 PRO: No throwing away breast milk!
-Also – if it is important to you to minimize formula – you are only giving your baby the amount of formula that you absolutely have to.
+Also – if it is important to you to minimize formula, with this option, you are only giving your baby the amount of formula that you have to.

 CON: You have to prepare and wash two bottles.
 Also, if your baby doesn’t like the taste of formula, he might refuse the second bottle and still be slightly hungry and cranky.